"The creative and questioning attitude which runs through the veins of Goldsmiths has helped me with everything"

 A distinctive element of the third year is the opportunity to spend time studying abroad.
 Goldsmiths has close links with a number of universities with which it undertakes student exchanges.

-Please note: certain Level 6 options require a specific course-unit to have been taken in Level 5.
+Please note: certain Level 6 options require a specific module-unit to have been taken in Level 5.
 This will be explained in detail before choices are made.
-New courses are developed in response to changing contexts.
+New modules are developed in response to changing contexts.

 |tbc||Debates in Primary Education||tbc|